VOLTTRON/volttron/docs/source/developing-volttron/developing-drivers/driver-development.rst

 Create a Driver and Register class
 **********************************

-When a new driver configuration is added to the Master Driver, the Master Driver will look for a file or directory in its interfaces directory (services/core/MasterDriverAgent/master_driver/interfaces) that shares the name of the value specified by "driver_type" in the configuration file.
+When a new driver configuration is added to the Platform Driver, the Platform Driver will look for a file or directory in its interfaces directory (services/core/PlatformDriverAgent/platform_driver/interfaces) that shares the name of the value specified by "driver_type" in the configuration file.
 For the CSV Driver, create a file named csvdriver.py in that directory.

 ::

-    ├── master_driver
+    ├── platform_driver
     │         ├── agent.py
     │         ├── driver.py
     │         ├── __init__.py